Bangladesh–Sri Lanka cricket rivalry: Timed out incident

 The two nations headlined again during the 2023 Cricket World Cup in India.
-Sri Lanka went through the qualifying tournament and Bangladesh had the automatic qualification for the World Cup.
+Sri Lanka went through the qualifying tournament, and Bangladesh had the automatic qualification for the World Cup.
 Until this, Sri Lanka won all the matches in the world cup against Bangladesh by large margins.
 On 9 November 2023, Bangladesh asked Sri Lanka to bat first in Delhi.
-Sri Lanka were 135 for 4 in 24 overs and were looking to set a good total.
+Sri Lanka was 135 for 4 in 24 overs and was looking to set a good total.
 At this time, veteran Angelo Mathews came to the crease after the wicket of Sadeera Samarawickrama.
 However, Mathews faced a helmet malfunction and asked for a new helmet chin strap in the innings.
 At this time, Bangladesh skipper Shakib Al Hasan asked the umpires for Timed Out dismissal.
 Mathews came to bat a minute and 10 seconds after Samarawickrama's dismissal and met the non-striker Charith Asalanka to exchange a quick word.
 Meanwhile, Richard Illingworth informed Mathews that he had 30 seconds left.
 At this time, Mathews had the helmet malfunction.

 After a long discussion among the on-field umpires (Illingworth and Marais), reserve umpire Adrian Holdstock and TV umpire Nitin Menon, Mathews was declared out in Timed Out.
 Mathews then asked to use the 'common sense' of having equipment malfunction to both umpires and Bangladesh skipper, but no one reversed the decision.
 Mathews left the field as the first international cricketer to be out in Timed Out.
 By the time Mathews got a new helmet, about two-and-a-half minutes had passed according to the officials.
 When bowling, Mathews dismissed Shakib and gestures to his wrist, now known as "Time Out celebration".

 After the match, several current and former players criticised Shakib's option on Time Out, including Bangladesh fast bowling coach Allan Donald.
-In post match media presentation, both Mathews and Shakib explained the incident, where Shakib said it was all under the law and nothing beyond that.
-Meanwhile, Mathews stated that he had lost all the respect for Shakib and only Bangladesh could have done such a thing, as well as making video evidence to prove that he was within the time in helmet malfunction.
+In the post-match media presentation, both Mathews and Shakib explained the incident, where Shakib said it was all under the law and nothing beyond that.
+Meanwhile, Mathews stated that he had lost all respect for Shakib and only Bangladesh could have done such a thing, as well as making video evidence to prove that he was within the time in helmet malfunction.

 The events also caused more chaos on social media, leaving many fans outrageous.

 In 2024, Sri Lanka toured Bangladesh for a complete tour.
 In the first T20I match, Bangladeshi pacer Shoriful Islam mimics Angelo Mathews with 'Time Out celebration' after the dismissal.
 After winning the T20I series 2–1, Sri Lankan players made timed-out gesture in posing the camera with the trophy.
-After that incidence, Bangladesh skipper Najmul Hossain Shanto stated that Sri Lanka team need to move on from the Timed out incidence.
+After that incident, Bangladesh skipper Najmul Hossain Shanto stated that the Sri Lanka team needs to move on from the Timed out incident.
 However, after winning the ODI series 2–1, Bangladeshi player Mushfiqur Rahim gestured helmet malfunction during winning celebrations.